duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 <!-- https://digitalguardian.com/blog/what-itar-compliance -->

 #### Example: Predator drones utilized by the United States

+- Teachers about the predator drones as an example of drones/robotic systems that are currently/previously in use by the US government related to milatary operations.

 See also: There have been several predator drones that have been used by the United States Air Force (USAF) and Central Intelligence Ageny (CIA).
 Initially many are utilized for primarily reconaissance and spying, but many have been later equipped to be able to engage in warfare.